Quinnipiac Bobcats women's basketball

 The Quinnipiac Bobcats women's basketball team represents Quinnipiac University in Hamden, Connecticut, United States.
 The school's team currently competes in the Metro Atlantic Athletic Conference.

 History

 Quinnipiac began play in Division I in 1998.
 They joined the Northeast Conference in 1999, playing until 2013, when they joined the MAAC.
 They have made the NCAA Tournament in 2013, 2015, and 2017.
 They made the Sweet Sixteen in the latter year by garnering their first ever Tournament win along with the furthest they have ever made in the NCAA Tournament.
 This was the first time since 2007 (Marist) that a MAAC team had made the Sweet Sixteen.
 They have made the WNIT in 2008, 2012, 2014, and 2016.
 Since joining Division I, the Bobcats (as of the end of the 2015–16 season) have a record of 335–207.

+Quinnipiac announced on March 16, 2026 that Fabbri would retire at the conclusion of the 2025–26 season.

 Postseason appearances

 NCAA Division I tournament results

-The Bobcats have made the NCAA Division I women's basketball tournament four times.
-They have a record of 3–4.
+The Bobcats have made the NCAA Division I women's basketball tournament five times.
+They have a record of 3–5.